Twiage/twiage-logging/README.md

 ### Config

 - twiage:logging:namespace - The logging namespace. (default: "twiage-logging")
+- twiage:logging:exitOnError - Should the process exit when an error is logged. (default: true)
 - twiage:logging:transports - List of winston transports with their type and options. (default: "Console")
 - twiage:logging:meta (optional) - Object of additional key-value pairs for each log entry.
 - twiage:logging:headers (optional) - List of HTTP headers which values should be logged with each log entry.